Quantum thermal rectification via state-dependent two-photon dissipation: Results

 This expression is antisymmetric under temperature exchange \( T_L \leftrightarrow T_R \), implying that the direction of energy flow reverses but its magnitude remains unchanged.
-As a result, the rectification coefficient \( \mathcal{R} \) vanishes, confirming the absence of thermal rectification in the harmonic systems governed solely by linear (single-photon) dissipation.
+As a result, the rectification coefficient \( \mathcal{R} \) vanishes, confirming the absence of thermal rectification in the harmonic systems governed solely by linear (single-photon) dissipation. {A complementary analysis of transient heat flow and rectification, including time-to-steady-state estimates, is provided in Appendix~\ref{app:transients}.}